Wednesday, January 04, 2012

 A matched set of four tow-headed boys then tramped in from outside and lined up to use the wash basin.
 The tallest finished his face and as he passed on the towel, he said, "Goats mucked and fed."
 The next tallest repeated the routine saying, "Chickens fed and watered."
 Next in line said, "Garden watered."
 And the last shiny face said, "Porch swept."

 "Thank'ee, boys," she said with a grin as she ruffled the hair of William, Seth, Billy and Willy.
-As more sleepy heads joined the crew and they all squeezed in around the table and clasped their hands for prayer, she thought to herself, as she did every morning, "These children's parents sure are missing out."
+As more sleepy heads joined the crew and they all squeezed in around the table, they clasped their hands for prayer.
+She thought to herself, as she did every morning, "The littlest things really are the big things in the end."

 As they bowed their heads, a young woman stood on the front porch under the hand painted sign that read 'Orphanage' with a wriggling bundle in her arms.
 The children all looked up in surprise when they heard the bell ring.
-But not Sadie Eloise Wikersham Shields Landon.
+But not Sadie Eloise Wickersham.
 She just smiled.
 For she had so many children, she knew exactly what to do.

 Sunday, May 15, 2011